-WordPress also allows us to disable our media uploads based on month and years.
+WordPress also allows us to disable media month and years folder structure.
 Go to Settings > Media, unchecked “Organize my uploads into month- and year-based folders” and click on the “Save Changes” button.

 We have raised a PMR with IBM (#72365,000,834).